Warfarin: 7 things you should know

 - If you miss a dose, and it is the same day, you may take that dose.
 However, if you do not discover the missed dose until the next day, do not double up on the dose (just forgo the missed dose).

 - You may need to temporarily stop or change your warfarin dosing schedule if you have planned surgery (including eye surgery) or a dental procedure.
-Discuss this with your surgeon or dentist prior to the procedure.
+Discuss this with your surgeon or dentist before the procedure.

 - Always adhere to your prescribed dosage schedule.
 Ask your doctor before you take or discontinue ANY other drug, including over-the-counter medicines and botanical (herbal) products.
 Ensure you get your blood levels monitored as instructed.